Orana Wildlife Park treat: On the hunt for Christmas presents - NZ Herald

 It was almost like watching human children opening presents as wrapping paper and packaging went flying in pursuit of the surprises hidden inside.

-Park staff had laid out all the special Christmas Eve treats for them to enjoy as hundreds of spectators watched on.
+Park staff had laid out all the special Christmas Eve treats for them to enjoy as hundreds of spectators watched.

 For the past 11 years the annual treats event has drawn in spectators who come to watch the lions and many other animals enjoying their gifts.